 Many people who abuse drugs don’t realize the danger that they’re in before it’s too late.
 They may have started from a young age because it was normalized in their family or because they experimented.
 Or, an adult may have started to use drugs to cope with trauma.

-In America, many opioid abusers and addicts had been prescribed pain relief because of legitimate complaints.
+In America, many opioid abusers and addicts have been prescribed pain relief because of legitimate complaints.
 As their tolerance increased, they required more powerful opioids to have the same effect.
 This has led to a major opioid crisis.

 Drug abuse can destroy a sufferer’s physical and mental health, put them in difficult financial and legal situations, and can break down relationships.
 However, treatment can help you to break free of your dependency and to be able to live your life without using drugs.
 You may go through a series of programs or find that some are more appropriate for your circumstances.
 Either way, your treatment should be tailored to you.

 A partial hospitalization program can provide a stable and structured environment which is especially beneficial for clients who have recently been treated or detoxified.
 It helps clients who are still suffering from some withdrawal symptoms so that they are prepared to deal with the impacts of their substance abuse issues.
 You can receive intensive treatment without having to stay overnight in a facility.

 The next step is often intensive outpatient care, which allows clients to have more freedom so that they can resume their normal routine while still getting the care that they need.
 Another option is regular outpatient care, which is suited for those with mild substance abuse problems or who are still working their way back to their regular life after more intensive treatment.

 Has There Been Any Drug Abuse Success Stories?